7 Steps to Apply For & Receive Financial Aid at UA

 - Parents of dependent students must also have a parent FSA ID to sign the FAFSA and apply for parent loans (PLUS), if desired.
 The parent FSA ID is separate from the student's FSA ID.

-- The priority FAFSA deadline for the 2018-19 academic year was Dec.
-1. File your FAFSA by this date to be considered for the maximum amount of need-based aid for the 2018-19 FAFSA.
+- UA has a priority FAFSA deadline of December 1st each year.
+File your FAFSA by this date to be considered for the maximum amount of need-based aid.
+You can and should complete the FAFSA even if you do not meet the priority deadline.

 - The SAR summarizes the information you provided on the FAFSA and indicates your Expected Family Contribution, which our office will use to determine your financial aid eligibility.

-- If you've made a mistake on your FAFSA, you can make corrections at fafsa.gov.
+- Review your SAR for accuracy.
+If you've made a mistake on your FAFSA, you can make corrections at fafsa.gov.

 - New undergraduate students receive a letter from our office via US Postal Mail that outlines all required documents/forms; continuing undergraduate and all graduate/law students receive their notification to their UA Zips email address.
 All students can review the items that are required via the To Do list in the Student Center of My Akron.